mihirchronicles/mihirchronicles.github.io/content/notes/on-mental-models.md

 A feedback loop occurs when the output of a system feeds back into itself as an input, thereby further affecting the output.

 Part of a control system in which the outputs are fed back in as inputs.
-Take the heating in your home—your furnace will push out heat, the thermostat will check the temperature and use this information to turn the furnace on and off.
+Take the heating in your home-your furnace will push out heat, the thermostat will check the temperature and use this information to turn the furnace on and off.
 The system is a loop.
 The concept is also known as homeostasis in biological field.
 Feedback occurs when outputs of a system are routed back as inputs as of a chain of cause-and-effect that forms a circuit or loop.
 The system can then be said to feed back into itself.
 Feedback loops are important if we want to alter a state or fill in a gap in systems.
 Feedback often refer to as information about the state or a gap but can be useless unless translated into an action.
 The notion of cause-and-effect has to be handled carefully when applied to feedback systems:

 > Simple causal reasoning about a feedback system is difficult because the first system influences the second and second system influences the first, leading to a circular argument.
-This makes reasoning based upon cause and effect tricky, and it is necessary to analyze the system as a whole. *—  Karl Johan Åström and Richard M.Murray, Feedback Systems: An Introduction for Scientists and Engineers*
+This makes reasoning based upon cause and effect tricky, and it is necessary to analyze the system as a whole. *-  Karl Johan Åström and Richard M.Murray, Feedback Systems: An Introduction for Scientists and Engineers*

 The concept first started to appear in Britain but it didn't have a name.
 One of the first artificial feedback device was a mercury thermostat to regulate temperature of a chicken incubator in 1620 in England.
 It was built upon a similar device called thermoscope invented by Galileo in 1593.
 Feedback loops were applied to windmills, steam-engines, electronic amplifiers, circuits and many other well known inventions. [*On Governors*](https://www.maths.ed.ac.uk/~v1ranick/papers/maxwell1.pdf) written by James Clerk Maxwell in 1868 is widely considered a classic in feedback control theory.
 This was a landmark paper for more theories to evolve in the discipline of mathematics of feedback and control theory.

 **Homeostasis**: We might think if the output becomes the input, then the next output should be of higher intensity than the previous one.
-But that is not the case because there are two types of feedback loops—positive (reinforcing) and negative (balancing or goal-based) feedback loops.
+But that is not the case because there are two types of feedback loops-positive (reinforcing) and negative (balancing or goal-based) feedback loops.
 The key difference between positive and negative feedback is their response to change.
 Biological systems operate on a mechanism of inputs and outputs, each caused by and causing a certain event.
 Feedback loops are important because they allow living organisms to maintain homeostasis.
-Homeostasis is the mechanism that enables us to keep our internal environment relatively constant—not too hot, or too cold, not too hungry or tired.
+Homeostasis is the mechanism that enables us to keep our internal environment relatively constant-not too hot, or too cold, not too hungry or tired.

 **Positive feedback loop**: In *positive feedback loops*, the output gets amplified (either increasing or decreasing intensity).
 In other words, if the input leads to an increase in output, then the loop will lead to continuously increasing output.
 If the input decreases the output, then the loop will lead to continuously decreasing output.
-The curve of positive feedback loop is exponential—either exponential growth, or exponential decline.
+The curve of positive feedback loop is exponential-either exponential growth, or exponential decline.
 Positive feedback loops are effective for creating change, but generally result in negative consequences if not moderated by negative feedback loops.
 Many internet companies are the beneficiaries of positive feedback loops which help create the “network effect.”
 The more people that use a particular search engine or social network, the more honed the search results become, or the more useful the network becomes to the user.
 That’s one of the reasons why search networks are a “winner take all,” type of business model.
 These feedback loops will continue to reinforce themselves until regulators or anti-trust officials take action.

 **Negative feedback loop**: In *negative feedback loops* the system stays in equilibrium state whereas an uncontrolled positive feedback loop can cause a system to reach a critical state, a tipping point and then fundamentally change it.
 Negative feedback loops are also called balancing or goal-seeking loops.
 In such systems, there is a set limit (or goal), and the aim of the feedback mechanism is to stick to the set limits, thereby maintaining a balance.
 Negative feedback dampers output, stabilizes the system around an equilibrium point.
 Consider a thermostat regulating room temperature.
 This is an example of a negative feedback loop.
 As the temperature rises, the thermostat turns off the furnace allowing the room to rest at a predetermined temperature.
 When the temperature falls below that predetermined temperature the furnace reignites to return the room to its equilibrium state.
 Other examples include body temperature and financial markets.